BioStruct-UdeM/SAXS_tutorials/docs/overview_instrumentation.md

 ![](img/saxs-pictures.png)

-## Softwares
+## Software

-Several softwares are in place in order to control the various pieces of the BioSAXS instrument.
+Several pieces of software are in place in order to control the various pieces of the BioSAXS instrument.
 The toolbar to open them is located at the bottom of the screen and looks like the following:

 ![SAXSLAB shortcut](img/saxslab_shortcuts.png)